Ask a doctor about a prescription for SUGAMMADEX TARBIS 100 mg/mL Injectable Solution

 What is Sugammadex Tarbis

-Sugammadex Tarbis contains the active ingredient sugammadex.
-Sugammadex is considered a Selective Binding Agent as it only works with specific muscle relaxants, namely rocuronium bromide or vecuronium bromide.
+Sugammadex Tarbis contains the active substance sugammadex.
+Sugammadex is considered a Selective Relaxant Binding Agent as it only works with specific muscle relaxants, rocuronium bromide or vecuronium bromide.

-If you need to undergo surgery, your muscles must be completely relaxed, which facilitates the surgeon's operation.
-To achieve this, during general anesthesia, they will administer medications to relax your muscles.
-These are called muscle relaxants, and examples include rocuronium bromide and vecuronium bromide.
-As these medications also block respiratory muscles, you will need assistance with breathing (artificial respiration) during and after your operation until you can breathe on your own again.
+If you need to have surgery, your muscles must be completely relaxed, making it easier for the surgeon to perform the operation.
+For this, you will be given medications during general anesthesia to relax your muscles.
+These are called muscle relaxants, such as rocuronium bromide and vecuronium bromide.
+Since these medications also block the respiratory muscles, you will need help breathing (artificial respiration) during and after surgery until you can breathe on your own again.

-Sugammadex is used to accelerate muscle recovery after surgery so that you can breathe on your own again sooner.
-It does this by combining with rocuronium bromide or vecuronium bromide in your body.
-It can be used in adults whenever rocuronium bromide or vecuronium bromide is used and in children and adolescents (between 2 and 17 years), when rocuronium bromide is used for moderate relaxation.
+Sugammadex is used to speed up the recovery of your muscles after surgery so that you can breathe on your own again sooner.
+It does this by binding to rocuronium bromide or vecuronium bromide in your body.
+It can be used in adults when rocuronium bromide or vecuronium bromide is used, and in children and adolescents (between 2 and 17 years) when rocuronium bromide is used for moderate muscle relaxation.

-→ Inform your anesthesiologist if this is the case.
+→ Tell your anesthesiologist if this applies to you.

 Warnings and precautions